lasellers/eve-materials-lookup/README.md

 # Eve Echoes Planetary Materials Lookup

-Do you play the mobile game Eve Echoes? (ie, the mobile version of Eve Online) Do you like to build things, like ships?
+Do you play the mobile game Eve Echoes? (ie, the mobile version of Eve Online)

+Do you like to build things, like ships?
 Lots and lots of ships?

 Well, then you're probably hunting all over Eve looking for the materials to build them.

 This is a SPA reference app to help you track down what star system are the best to setup planetary mining on based on what you're trying to build.

+Btw, if you travel on down to Delve .... try to hunt me down and say Hello.

+## Live version

 See https://lasellers.github.io/eve-materials-lookup/ for a live running version hosted on githubs own pages.

+## Data

 Data pulled from: